Coach Ruben Amorim admitted that Manchester United will have to sell some players in the summer of 2025 to have money to rebuild the team.

 Amorim said that players on loan have the ability to develop elsewhere, away from the pressure and supervision at Old Trafford: "Sometimes that can happen at any club.

-This is a club with a lot of pressure and at this club, you have to have a foundation with younger players, talented players, a solid foundation, but at the moment we don't have that.
+This is a club with a lot of pressure and at this club, you have to have a foundation with younger players, talented players, a solid foundation, but we don't have that at the moment.
 But you need to deal with the pressure.
 Sometimes they go to other clubs and get more freedom without pressure."

-When discussing the pressure at Old Trafford, Amorim also made a subtle allusion to Tottenham's colleague Ange Postecoglou.
+When discussing the pressure at Old Trafford, Amorim also gave a subtle allusion to Tottenham's colleague Ange Postecoglou.

 "I am a big fan of Postecoglou.
 I come from another culture, I am Portuguese and Portuguese coaches can adapt.

-I was using a system at the time, because I believed that if you were working on that system, we would adapt at the same time, but we didn't win games," the Portuguese added.
+I was using a system at the time, because I believe that if you work on that system, we will adapt at the same time, but we do not win games" - the Portuguese strategist added.